qmhc/FlexTable/README.md

   name: 'First Name',

   // tell FlexTable how to read the data
-  // parameter is row data, return refers to the name property
+  // parameter are row data and column props, return refers to the name property
-  accessor: data => data.firstName,
+  accessor: (data, props) => data.firstName,

   // column key, it is important, ensure that FlexTable can read the original data
   key: 'firstName',